 MVR - Motor Vehicle Driving Records are reported by each State’s Department of Motor Vehicles (“DMV”, or similar State agency), and there is no National Database storing driver records.

-CDR - Commercial Driver Reports are generated by different sources; State and Local Agencies, DOT and the FMCSA; which DOT and FMCSA data is stored on a National Database.
+CDR - Commercial Driver Reports are generated by different sources including State and Local Agencies, DOT and the FMCSA.
+Which DOT and FMCSA data is stored on the national database?

 immediately, however; it is not required that the information be sent to the DMV, nor to any Local Data Base; therefore this prevents

 any updates on their Local Data Base; preventing MVR from reporting